 Born in Drohiczyn in 1944.
 In his school and student years, he was a keen sportsman, with a special interest in volleyball and sabre fencing.
 He was runner-up in the national junior fencing championships.
 In 1970 he graduated from the University of Technology in Warsaw and developed a fine career in civil engineering and as a building surveyor.
 He has received numerous awards for his professional achievements.
 One of the founders of Cantores Minores, he served for many years as President of the Board of the Cantores Minores Choral Association.

-He started his musical education studying the cello at the Emil Młynarski Primary Music School in Warsaw.
-Having joined Cantores Minores in 1991, he has been its member since, performing as a soloist, accompanist and assistant conductor.
-He is currently a Ph.D. student at the Department of Law and Administration of Warsaw University and a founding partner in the law firm ‘Nobilis Partners Graboś Gładysz Grocholski Lenartowicz’.
-He is also President of the Main Board of the Polish Nobility Association, editor-in-chief of the periodical ‘Verbum Nobile’ and a Board Member of the Foundation of the Order of Malta Poland.
-He holds the Bronze Cross of Merit and the ‘Cultural Merit’ Badge.
+He started his musical education studying the cello at the Emil Młynarski Music School in Warsaw.
+He is currently working towards his doctoral degree at the Department of Law and Administration of Warsaw University and is a founding partner in the law frm ‘Nobilis Partners Graboś Grocholski Lenartowicz’.